 If one adopts the symbolic operator $D=\frac{d}{dz}$, then it was discussed in \cite[\S 8]{CF-2} that we could write down the formal expression

 This note has two purposes.
-We first establish rigorously that the above expression is indeed valid for meromorphic functions of order less than one.
-This allows us to obtain a more precise difference Wiman-Valiron estimate than established in \cite{CF-2}.
-We state our first main result:
+We first establish rigorously that the above formal expression is indeed valid for meromorphic functions of order strictly less than one.
+This allows us to obtain a more precise difference Wiman-Valiron estimate than that established in \cite{CF-2}.